ElizaPopa/APITesting/README.md

 3. According to the documentation in this link: https://petstore.swagger.io/#/pet/deletePet add the id "1" at the end of the copied URL https://petstore.swagger.io/v2/pet/
 4. Click on the "Send" button

+**Expected results:**
-**Expected results:** The pet with id 1 was deleted and all the information has been erased.
+The pet with id 1 was deleted and all the information has been erased.

+**Environment:**
-**Environment:** Safari
+Safari

 ![Delete a pet](https://user-images.githubusercontent.com/109477059/210572802-29194562-155e-4257-a84b-32fe7d39bdd8.png)

 ------------------------------

+**Title:**
-**Description:** Postman/ Checking if "DELETE" Request is working properly
+Test if "DELETE" Request is working properly on Postman

+**Description:**
+The user check if the existing API has been successfully deleted

+**Preconditions:**
-**Preconditions:** Open the Postman website version: https://speeding-meadow-227188.postman.co & log in with your credentials
+Open the Postman website version: https://speeding-meadow-227188.postman.co & log in with your credentials

 **STR:**